 - -R type dies

 Type R dies fit into standard 7/8-14 threaded head reloading presses.
-The external punch is mounted in a button style slip in based, which fits a shell holder slotted ram, exactly like a shell holder.
-These dies are limited by the relatively low leverage of a reloading press, and are only offered in calibers and styles which are suitable for the alignment limits of mass produced, over-the-counter presses designed for reloading.
-In the calibers and styles for which they are offered, they will
+The external punch fits a slotted ram, exactly like a shell holder.
+These dies are only offered in calibers and styles which are suitable for the limits of over-the-counter presses designed for reloading.
+They will

-make excellent bullets, but about 3 times more slowly than a press designed for self-ejecting, self-aligning swage dies such as the -S and -H types.
+make excellent bullets, but about 3 times more slowly than a press designed for swage dies such as the -S and -H types.

 Reloading press swage dies also cost more for the same function compared to the dies made for swaging presses, because each die must have the means of internal alignment and ejection built into it.
 A die for one of the Corbin swage presses, on the other hand, can be lower cost because those functions are